Home

 Another British writer [besides Adam Smith] who influenced Alan Greenspan as well as classical economists was actually a philosopher named Jeremy Bentham, who believed that human actions are guided purely by pleasure and pain, and nothing else.
 "Nature," wrote Bentham in oft-quoted words, "has placed mankind under the governance of two sovereign masters, pain and pleasure.
 It is for them alone to point out what we ought to do, as well as to determine what we shall do.
 On the one hand the standard of right and wrong, on the other the chain of causes and effects, are fastened to their throne.
 They govern us in all we do, in all we say, in all we think: every effort we can make to throw off our subjection, will serve but to demonstrate and confirm it."

 In his view, no one does anything if it does not bring pleasure, or avoids pain.
 If people could find no joyful activities or feared no discomfort, they would simply be inert, motionless, and lazy.
-These are the fundamental empotions that underlie all other emotions.
+These are the fundamental emotions that underlie all other emotions.
 Work or effort is basically tedious, and not itself a source of pleasure.
 A person's innate desire is for ease or comfort, not labor.
 In other words, workers are basically lethargic and uninterested in doing anything except under the pressure of hunger or for eschewing pain.
 "The practical outcome of this doctrine," assert economists Hunt and Sherman, "was the widespread belief at the time that laborers were incurably lazy.
-This only a large reward of the fear of starvation and deprivation could force them to work."
-In economics jargon, peasure became utility and pain became disutility.
+Thus only a large reward or the fear of starvation and deprivation could force them to work."
+In economics jargon, pleasure became utility and pain became disutility.
 The economists came to believe that everyone tries to maximize utility and minimize disutility.

 Such utilitarian beliefs form the psychological basis of classical economics and its policy prescriptions.
 Smith proved that capitalism or free markets formed an efficient system, so that the economy should be left to itself, because government intervention only creates poverty and stagnation.
-But the creed that laborers would offer little labor unless goaded by hunger led the latter-day classical econmists to oppose labor unions and minimum wage laws.
+But the creed that laborers would offer little labor unless goaded by hunger led the latter-day classical economists to oppose labor unions and minimum wage laws.
 This is because if government or union actions raise wages above the subsistence level, workers would withhold their labor, so output and profit would decline.

 Therefore, classical economists believed that wages should be kept as low as possible.
 This, they argued, would also keep workers fully employed, because low wages induce companies to hire more workers, ensuring a high-employment economy.
 Of course, profits would then be high, but high profits also serve the social interest.
 From high profits arises capital accumulation, which in turn promotes new technology, raises labor productivity, and causes further increases in profit.
 This is a virtuous circle that generates high efficiency, high employment, and high growth.

-This despicable ideology is exactly what "conservatives" pursue to this day: the Federal Reserve assures more "people who need jobs" than jobs to keep wages at or below subsistence level, taxes on wages are higher than taxes on interest and capital gains ("conservatives" would eliminate the latter two totally, if they could get away with it), and opposition to government intervention in the market and opposition to unions that might make life better for those who work for a wage.
+• taxes on wages are higher than taxes on interest and capital gains ("conservatives" would eliminate the latter two totally, if they could get away with it), and

 This is why, in The Conservative Mind from Burke to Eliot by Russell Kirk, 1953 we find the statement below.
 It's considered the foundational book that inspired the conservative resurgence in America.